Chris Booker

 - Hardware dependency

 Virtual machines rely heavily on on-premise hardware, and this dependency can represent a significant drawback when it comes to upkeep.
-It is beholden on a business’s IT team to keep this hardware maintained and up-to date.
-The hardware itself will need to be repaired and replaced and expanded if the business chooses to upscale.
-VMs are limited but their capacity and this lack of flexibility can hinder a company’s ability to respond quickly to changing demands or unexpected spikes in workload.
+It is incumbent on a business’s IT team to keep this hardware maintained and up-to-date.
+The hardware itself will need to be repaired, replaced and expanded if the business chooses to upscale.
+VMs are limited, but their capacity and this lack of flexibility can hinder a company’s ability to respond quickly to changing demands or unexpected spikes in workload.
 Conversely, cloud computing offers elastic resources which can be scaled up or down as needed. - Capital investment

 While virtualisation does allow businesses to run several VMs on a single server, it does require substantial upfront capital investment.
-There is the need to purchase and maintain VMware licenses and let’s face it Boadcomms acquisition of VMWare isn’t making licenses any cheaper.
+There is a need to purchase and maintain VMware licenses, and licences aren’t getting any cheaper.
 You then have servers, storage solutions, and a need to also upskill technical staff to implement and maintain the hardware.
 These expenses are often a barrier for smaller companies or startups that may not have the financial resources to invest heavily in IT infrastructure.
 Additionally, the ongoing costs of maintaining and upgrading this hardware can add up over time, making it a less cost-effective solution compared to the pay-as-you-go model of cloud computing. - Complexity of administration

 Implementing and managing a VM environment can be complex and require specialist skills, so unless you already have the skills in-house, substantial training or specialist recruitment may be needed.
 For example, the VMware stack requires expertise in virtualisation technologies, networking and storage management.
 And once the technology is in place, maintenance and the process of applying software updates and patches is often time-consuming and can lead to downtime, impacting business operations. - Disaster recovery